dartmouth-cs98/21f-visuol-backend/README.md

 TODO:  descriptions of code organization and tools and libraries used

+So far, we are using Python and Flask for our backend.
+We are planning to use MongoDB for our backend.

 ## Setup

 TODO: how to get the project dev environment up and running, npm install etc

+For setting up flask, first you need to have an up to date version of python and then use `pip install flask` to install flask.

 ## Deployment

 TODO: how to deploy the project

+Run the following in `src/` directory:

+`export FLASK_APP=backend`

+`flask run`

 ## Authors